The CFE Credential

 Recognized as the “Gold Standard”

-According to the 2015/2016 Compensation Guide for Anti-Fraud Professionals, CFEs earn 23 percent more than their non-certified colleagues.
+, CFEs earn 31 percent more than their non-certified colleagues.

 In a recent study by Robert Half International, a leading specialist in financial staffing, the CFE is listed as one of the most marketable credentials today.

 ACFE research indicates that organizations with CFEs on staff uncover fraud 50 percent sooner and experience fraud losses that are 62 percent smaller than organizations that do not have CFEs on staff.

 “Bringing staff with the CFE on board enables employers to develop a more skilled workforce.
 Professionals who earn and maintain this accreditation establish themselves as leaders in their field and gain insight into industry trends and best practices in the process,” said DeLynn Senna, executive director of Finance & Accounting at Robert Half International.

 A.E.
 Feldman, a leading executive search firm, states, “…the CFE has emerged as the gold standard in the area of fraud.”